erinrkahn/Credit_Risk_Analysis/README.md

 Imbalanced Classification Report
 >![EasyEnsembleB](https://user-images.githubusercontent.com/77405273/119721611-2c83d400-be20-11eb-908b-dab39c89f401.png)

-- BalancedRandomFOrestClassifier randomly under-samples each bootstrap sample to balance it, while EasyEnsembleCLassifier also achieves balance thorugh random undersampling, but by utilizing AdaBoost learners.
+- BalancedRandomForestClassifier randomly under-samples each bootstrap sample to balance it, while EasyEnsembleCLassifier also achieves balance thorugh random undersampling, but by utilizing AdaBoost learners.
 In this analysis, BalancedRandomForestClassifier had a Balanced Accuracy Score of 0.79 and a f1 of 0.95, while EasyEnsembleClassifier had a Balanced Accuracy score of 0.93 and a f1 of 0.97.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+After completing the analysis using the imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling, multiple sampling methods were used to predict and compare credit risk among credit card applicants.
+The over-, under- and combination sampling methods all demonstrated high precision with a lower recall, so we would not recommend this for the purposes of predicting credit risk in card applicants.
+The ensemble methods performed well and the EasyEnsembleClassifier would be recommended for its precision, recall and f1 score, although overfitting needs to be taken into consideration with both Ensemble methods.